 Our compliance activities are risk-oriented, i.e. we evaluate and prioritize compliance issues on the basis of a risk analysis.
 Compliance risks are also identified as part of an ongoing process of compliance risk reporting and are fed into the compliance management system.
 We have also established a whistleblowing system.

-The attached statement is made pursuant to Section 54 of the UK Modern Slavery Act 2015 for the financial year ending on 31 December 2016.
+The attached statements are made pursuant to Section 54 of the UK Modern Slavery Act 2015.

 All violations reported are evaluated immediately by the staff responsible for compliance and are pursued where appropriate.
 In examining and pursuing such violations, we observe the principle of legality.